 All students apply to Grinnell through the same admissions process.
 There is no separate application or admission criteria for students with disabilities.

 You are not required to disclose your disability during the application process, and many students do not do so.

 Some students choose to disclose their disability if they feel it provides a clearer view of their academic records or shows their strength as a student in overcoming obstacles.
 You may choose to do so, as well.

 Whether you choose to disclose your disability or not, your application will be evaluated based on the same criteria as all other applicants.

 If you are admitted and choose to come to Grinnell, you will be responsible for meeting Grinnell’s essential requirements, with or without appropriate accommodations.

 Grinnell's Disability Resources

 Grinnell's coordinator of disability resources works with students to explain policies and procedures, evaluate requests for accommodations, and coordinate with other areas on campus.
-You can contact our coordinator of disability resources at any time if you want to discuss your disability and the services that might be appropriate.
+You can contact our coordinator of disability resources or email the office at any time if you want to discuss your disability and the services that might be appropriate.

 Differences Between High School and College